 Famous character and local guide Mohammed Bouskri takes us on a tour today, with stops at the Museum of Art of Marrakech, Jemaa El Fna Square, and the amazing garden of Jacques Majorelle.
 Our final night dinner at the private Ryad Kniza, complete with music, is sure to provide an unforgettable ambiance.

 Our Moroccan walking adventure ends this morning after breakfast at the hotel.
 Your guides will be happy to help confirm onward travel; ask B&R about a post-trip to the fascinating royal city of Fes.

 Kasbah Bab Ourika, Ourika Valley

 With 360-degree panoramic views of the Ourika Valley and the snow-capped Atlas Mountains, the Bab Ourika receives warm sunlight all day, ending in spectacular sunsets.
 From its unique eyrie-like position, it offers a bird’s-eye view of the Atlas range, traditional Berber villages and the lush river valley below.
-Constructed principally from rammed earth, the traditional Berber building technique, it seems almost to have grown out of the rocks beneath.
 View hotel website »

 L’Heure Bleue, Essaouira

 Perfectly located just inside the city gates, this former palace and now Relais & Châteaux property has been tastefully restored with nods to Portuguese, African and Oriental influences.
 The calm and peaceful interior is matched by a rooftop terrace, complete with pool and views across the port.
 View hotel website »